japila-books/spark-sql-internals/docs/spark-sql-LongHashedRelation.md

 `apply`...FIXME

-NOTE: `apply` is used exclusively when `HashedRelation` is requested for a link:spark-sql-HashedRelation.adoc#apply[concrete HashedRelation].
+NOTE: `apply` is used exclusively when `HashedRelation` is requested for a spark-sql-HashedRelation.md#apply[concrete HashedRelation].